 - Discounts: do these apply to the whole bill (fixed supply charges and usage charges) OR for usage only?
 This can make a big difference to the savings.

 - Late fees if you don't pay your bill on time – pay-on-time discounts are common on many plans.
 Consider establishing a direct debit payment, otherwise you'll be paying substantially more.

 - Billing – how often do you receive your bill and how can you pay?

 - Other fees – for example, fees for receiving paper bills or for paying with a credit card

 - Length of contract – are there any exit fees or moving home fees applicable?
 Many retail electricity plans offer a 12-month contract period, but very few will fix electricity rates for this period.
 Generally the contract will lock in a percentage discount over your contract period.
 Some retailers won't honour discounts on their last bill if you switch away from them before the end of the contract period.

 - Any other terms and conditions.

 - Your gas plan – if you have mains gas, find out whether it's cheaper to move both your electricity and gas to the same retailer.
 Many retailers offer you an extra discount for doing this, but it pays to check if their underlying rates are actually competitive.

 CHOICE tip: Estimated savings are generally based on you paying your bill on time and by a certain method, such as direct debit.
 Savings are also typically for the first year only and may include, for example, a $50 credit on your first bill.
-So if the plan is for more than one year, the savings would not be the same for subsequent years.
+So if the plan is for more than a year, don't count on those savings to continue.